Prasanthyb/Prasanthyb/README.md

 # Welcome to My GitHub Profile! 👋

-Kia ora!
-I'm Prasanthy , a seasoned Accountant from the vibrant landscapes of India, where I've meticulously managed financial intricacies.
-Now, I'm leveraging my expertise in financial management, transitioning from meticulously balancing books to skillfully crafting code.
-I bring a unique blend of financial precision to infuse a touch of calculated creativity into the world of technology.
-As I navigate the shift from numbers to pixels, I bring a unique blend of Indian finesse and global innovation to the dynamic tech sphere.
+"Kia ora!
+I'm Prasanthy, an enterprising individual hailing from the vibrant landscapes of India.
+With a solid foundation in financial management and a penchant for meticulous detail, I'm embarking on an exciting journey into the dynamic realm of technology.
+Armed with years of experience balancing books and navigating financial intricacies, I'm now poised to bring my unique blend of Indian finesse and global innovation to the world of coding.
+As I transition from meticulously managing numbers to skillfully crafting code, I offer a fresh perspective – a junior developer with a wealth of accountant experience.
+Let's infuse a touch of calculated creativity into the pixels of tomorrow!"

 ## About Me
 - 🥐 **From Ledgers to Code:** A Delectable Transition